wenext-limited/pr-agent/docs/docs/tools/improve.md

 dual_publishing_score_threshold = x
 ```

-Where x represents the minimum score threshold (>=) for suggestions to be presented as commitable PR comments in addition to the table.
+Where x represents the minimum score threshold (>=) for suggestions to be presented as committable PR comments in addition to the table.
 Default is -1 (disabled).

 ### Self-review